 As you can see from the list, all limitations of trial version can be divided into 2 groups - limitations on the total number of analyzer messages, available for viewing, and restrictions on the usage of the additional functionality of the analyzer.
 Now we'll consider these groups of restrictions in more detail.

 First, let's talk about the restriction of the number of messages that can be viewed in trial mode.
-Let me remind you that we have a limited number of clicks along the messages in plugin interface \ Standalone.
+Let me remind you that we have a limited number of clicks along the messages in plugin interface \ Compiler Monitoring UI.

 The most common wrong behavior pattern: a programmer turns on all the warning settings to the maximum.
 This is our biggest pain.
 They enable all types of warnings (general-purpose, 64-bit ones, optimizations), all levels of warnings; some people even manage to find our custom-built warnings and turn them on.